About

 I’m very interested in creating Public Art in hospital environments and corporate spaces.
 I love reaching a lot of people with my art and hopefully inspiring them as they enter those public spaces.

-Organic gardening and cooking are passions I enjoy with my husband, along with entertaining friends on the back porch or in the creek behind my house.
-I have a fabulous son, daughter-in-law, grandchild and two step-daughters.
-I love antiques, live in an old farmhouse and drive a 1949 F-1 truck named Lucille.
+Organic gardening and cooking are passions I enjoy with my husband, along with entertaining friends on the back porch or in the creek behind our home in Franklin, TN.
+I have a fabulous son, daughter-in-law, two grandchildren and two step-daughters.
+I love antiques, live in an old farmhouse and occasionally get to drive our 1949 F-1 truck named Lucille.

 I am a GOLDEN Acrylics Artist Educator and a Holbein Brand Ambassador.
 I teach workshops both domestic and internationally.
 Please contact me for public or private commissions at rachael@rachaelmccampbell.com